 We maintain insurance policies to cover a variety of risks that are relevant to our business needs and operations.
 For our outlets, we have procured insurance policies covering stock whereas for our DCs, we have procured insurance policies covering stock and burglary.
 These policies include fire insurances covering our fixtures, fittings and/or stocks for all our outlets and DCs.
+Our Group had experienced fire incidents at our outlets in the past, none of which have resulted in any material adverse impact on our Group's business operations or financial performance.

-Additionally, we have building insurance for our headquarters as well as our owned outlets and DCs.
+In addition to the above, we also have building insurance for our headquarters as well as our owned outlets and DCs.
 Our coverage extends to public liability insurance, employer's liability insurance and vehicle insurance for our business operations.
 In addition, we provide group personal accident insurance for all our employees and contributions to statutory insurance schemes for our employees.